meshoptimizer

 Alternatively you can download the .zip archive from GitHub.

-You can download a pre-built binary for gltfpack on Releases page, or install npm package.
-Native binaries are recommended over npm since they can work with larger files, run faster, and support texture compression.
+gltfpack is available as a pre-built binary on Releases page or via npm package.
+Native binaries are recommended since they are more efficient and support texture compression.

 Building